vasilakisfil/Introspected-REST/README.md

 * whether they follow Roy's `REST` model
 * whether their messages are **not** self descriptive, meaning that other than supporting the API's Media Type in our client we also need to read and understand the documentation to develop our client
-* whether they require multi-fold human interaction while the API evolves
+* whether they require multi-fold human factor while the API evolves

 ### 7.2.
 [JSONAPI](https://jsonapi.org)
 JSONAPI was originally created by [Yehuda Katz](https://yehudakatz.com/), as part of Ember's ember-data library.